-On January 1st, 2016, a change was introduced in the Swedish Annual Accounts Act meaning that, in order to capi¬talize internally generated development expenditure, the company must recognize the corresponding amount in a restricted reserve under equity, "Reserve for development expenditure".
-Moberg Pharma recognized capitalized internally generated development expenditure of SEK 105.3 million in 2018 and is therefore recognizing a reserve for development funds of SEK 225.9 million.
+On January 1st, 2016, a change was introduced in the Swedish Annual Accounts Act meaning that, in order to capitalize internally generated development expenditure, the company must recognize the corresponding amount in a restricted reserve under equity, "Reserve for development expenditure".
+Moberg Pharma recognized capitalized internally generated development expenditure of SEK 32,0 million in 2019 and after the divestment of the OTC business reports a reserve for development funds of SEK 244,3 million.